blahajjessie/13s-wiki/usage/files_dirs.md

 `cat` shows the content of a file.
 For longer files, it might be helpful to use `less`

 ## `mkdir`
-MaKe DIRectory
+The format of this command is `mkdir <dirpath>` where `dirpath` is the path to the new directory to be created MaKe DIRectory

 ## `touch`